isht7/pytorch-deeplab-resnet/README.md

 The older version (prior to 24 June 2017) is available [here](https://github.com/isht7/pytorch-deeplab-resnet/tree/independent_wts).

 # Usage
-### Replicating caffe performance
+### Converting released caffemodel to pytorch model
 To convert the caffemodel released by [authors](https://arxiv.org/abs/1606.00915), download the deeplab-resnet caffemodel (`train_iter_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run
 ```
 python convert_deeplab_resnet.py
 ```
 to generate the corresponding pytorch model file (.pth).
-The generated .pth snapshot file can be used to get the same test performace as offered by using the caffemodel in caffe.
+The generated .pth snapshot file can be used to get the exsct same test performace as offered by using the caffemodel in caffe (as shown by numbers in results section).
 If you do not want to generate the .pth file yourself, you can download it [here](https://drive.google.com/open?id=0BxhUwxvLPO7TeXFNQ3YzcGI4Rjg).

 To run `convert_deeplab_resnet.py`, [deeplab v2 caffe](https://bitbucket.org/aquariusjay/deeplab-public-ver2) and pytorch (python 2.7) are required.